Skip to content

 # see 'simmate workflows explore' output for other optional inputs

-1. One of the default input parameters is subworkflow: relaxation.vasp.staged, which is used to analyze each structure.
-We can modify how this workflow behaves with the subworkflow_kwargs setting.
+1. The default input parameter subworkflow: relaxation.vasp.staged is used to analyze each structure.
+You can modify this workflow's behavior with the subworkflow_kwargs setting.

-2. The command that each relaxation step will be called with.
+2. This is the command each relaxation step will use.

-3. You likely won't be reading through the output files of each calculation, and these resuklts will take up a lot of file space.
-This setting will convert completed calculations to zip files and help save on disk space.
+3. Since you probably won't be reviewing the output files of each calculation, and these results can consume a lot of disk space, this setting will convert completed calculations to zip files to save space.

-4. The status of individual structures & the writing of output files is checked on a cycle.
-If you know your average relaxation will take 30 minutes, then you likely don't need to check/update every 60 seconds (the default).
+4. The status of individual structures and the writing of output files are checked in cycles.
+If your average relaxation takes 30 minutes, you don't need to check/update every 60 seconds (the default).
 Longer sleep steps help reduce database load.

-5. By default, nsteadystate is set to 40, which means the search will maintain 40 total calculations in the queue at all times -- regardless of the number of workers available.
+5. By default, nsteadystate is set to 40, meaning the search will maintain 40 total calculations in the queue at all times, regardless of the number of available workers.
 The number of workers (not nsteadystate) controls the number of parallel calculations.
-This value should only be changed if you want more than 40 calculations ran in parallel.
-This means >40 workers must be running.
-Therefore, increase this value if you desire but do NOT decrease nsteadystate.
+Only change this value if you want more than 40 calculations to run in parallel, which requires >40 running workers.
+Therefore, you can increase this value if needed, but do NOT decrease nsteadystate.

-4) Submit the workflow settings file, which will start scheduling jobs.
+4) Submit the workflow settings file to start scheduling jobs.

 simmate workflows run my_search.yaml

-5) Start workers by submitting the start-worker command to a cluster's queue (e.g. SLURM) or whereever you'd like jobs to run.
-Submit as many workers as workflows that you want ran in parallel:
+5) Start workers by submitting the start-worker command to a cluster's queue (e.g., SLURM) or wherever you want jobs to run.
+Submit as many workers as the number of workflows you want to run in parallel:

 simmate engine start-worker